Tuesday, April 23, 2024

 Turns out he's on three weeks holidays.
 So I'll have to wait to tell him the story I just told you.
 You can bet I will.
 The hair stylist added an unprecedented sparkle to my week.

 Which reminds me of another Chatelaine memory.
-The day news went around the office that a locally renowned stylist, who had a shop on Yorkville Avenue not far from Chatelaine, was closing up shop and moving to another city, fairly drove a few of my colleagues--his loyal clients-- into a state of mourning.
+The day news went around the office that a locally renowned stylist, who had a shop on Yorkville Avenue not far from Chatelaine, was closing up shop and moving to another city, a few of my colleagues--his loyal clients-- almost fell into a state of mourning.
 At least one broke down and cried.
+That was, I thought, quite the over-reaction.

 Oh wait.
 Another thing Rob told me?